inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 **VoipStreamSender:**

-As stated above, in this showcase both simulations are run on the same computer.
+As stated above, in this showcase, both simulations are run on the same computer.
 That is why the ``destAddress`` parameter is set to ``27.0.0.1`` address, called the loopback address, referring to *this computer*.